Chart Color Schemes

 Warrandyte has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: Warrandyte Bridge Upgrade, Maroondah Planning Scheme, Eltham and Diamond Creek Major Activity Centres Structure Plans, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment) are key projects, with the following list highlighting those most relevant.
+AreaSearch identified one major project likely affecting the region: Warrandyte Bridge Upgrade, Maroondah Planning Scheme, Eltham and Diamond Creek Major Activity Centres Structure Plans, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment) are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.